 The smart speaker market is defined by Google Home and Amazon Echo.
 That isn’t to say there is no room for more smart speakers; quite the opposite, in fact.
 The market would benefit from competition driving innovation.
 However, any newcomer to the market needs to be absolutely exceptional.

 The Samsung Galaxy Home needs to be more than just a great smart speaker.
 There are a lot of elements that will play into its success, including its aesthetic appeal, sound quality, and the power of its assistant.
-At present, Bixby does not have a chance of standing up to the competition.
-It lacks functionality, as we outlined earlier.
+At present,

 If Samsung takes this time to improve upon its speaker and come into the market with a smart device that can truly compete with the leaders, then the company should capitalize on the opportunity.